marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index [function, application], minimum, "Math.min function"}}

 When a function produces a value, it is said to _return_ that value.
-Anything that produces a value is an ((expression)) in JavaScript, which means function calls can be used within larger expressions.
-Here a call to `Math.min`, which is the opposite of `Math.max`, is used as part of a plus expression:
+Anything that produces a value is an ((expression)) in JavaScript, which means that function calls can be used within larger expressions.
+In the following code, a call to `Math.min`, which is the opposite of `Math.max`, is used as part of a plus expression:

 ```
 console.log(Math.min(2, 4) + 100);
 // → 102
 ```

-The [next chapter](functions) explains how to write your own functions.
+[Chapter ?](functions) will explain how to write your own functions.

 ## Control flow

 {{index "execution order", program, "control flow"}}

-When your program contains more than one ((statement)), the statements are executed as if they are a story, from top to bottom.
-This example program has two statements.
-The first one asks the user for a number, and the second, which is executed after the first, shows the ((square)) of that number.
+When your program contains more than one ((statement)), the statements are executed as though they were a story, from top to bottom.
+For example, the following program has two statements.
+The first asks the user for a number, and the second, which is executed after the first, shows the ((square)) of that number:

 ```
 let theNumber = Number(prompt("Pick a number"));